jarcode-foss/glava/CONTRIBUTING.md

 ## Pull Requests

-You are free to make pull requests for any change, even if you are not sure if the proposed changes are appropriate. @wacossusca34 and/or @coderobe will be able to suggest changes or commentary on the PR if there is a reason it is not acceptable.
+You are free to make pull requests for any change, even if you are not sure if the proposed changes are appropriate. @jarcode-foss and/or @coderobe will be able to suggest changes or commentary on the PR if there is a reason it is not acceptable.

 ## Conduct